LeonWeberDESY/recording_tool/README.md

 ```
 - After a few seconds OBS Studio should open (you can minimize that).
 - To check if the scripts are running: Open Task Manager → Details → Search for `pythonw.exe`.
 If there are tasks running, then the scripts are working.
-- Go into Sipgate and answer a call (or go into Settings → Audio), this will trigger the scripts and the icon of OBS Studio in the task bar should have a red dot (recording).
+- Go into Sipgate and answer a call (or go into Settings → Audio), after the recording delay this will trigger the scripts and the icon of OBS Studio in the task bar should have a red dot (recording).
 End the call (or leave the settings) and it should dissapear.
 - Now a video file should be available at the directory you choose in OBS Studio.
 - If one of these steps didn't work, check Chapter "Troubleshooting" below.